Easy Donut Recipe: Homemade Glazed Doughnuts to Make

 Bisquick Donuts are quick and easy to make, and it's so much fun to cut out donuts in a fun shape!

-• I like to use a 2-quart saucepan to about 3 cups of oil.
-I find that I can fry about 2 donuts at a time like this.
-The handle makes managing drips a cinch (you can simply lift the whole pan and carry it over to the wire rack where the donuts will cool), and the oil level is low enough that it doesn’t splatter outside the pan.
+• Use a 2-quart saucepan with about 3 cups of oil.
+Fry about 2 donuts at a time.
+The handle makes carrying to the wire rack super easy, and the oil level stays low enough to prevent splatter.

 • Use tongs to flip the donuts and remove them from the pan.
-Using a fork or spoon is just going to make things messy.
-And you’ll probably burn yourself.
+A fork or spoon will make things messy, and you’ll probably burn yourself.
+(Ask me how I know. 😬)

 Bisquick Donuts are quick and easy to make, and it's so much fun to cut out donuts in a fun shape!